Car buying tips

 4. Will my large SUV break down?

 Unfortunately, the sheer complexity of off-roaders means they often have far worse reliability records than hatchbacks or saloons.
-For example, the second-worst performing car brand in the latest Which?
-Car Survey was Land Rover.
-Its Discovery 3 (2004-2009) was rated the least reliable car overall.
+For example, the the least reliable car overall in the latest Which?
+Car Survey was an SUV.

 It's worth considering a brand that offers a more generous warranty than the industry-standard three years and 60,000 miles.
 Kia's is the best in the business at seven years or 100,000 miles.
 Hyundai offers a five-year, unlimited-mileage warranty and Toyotas come with five years/100,000 miles of cover.